Contact Me

 To this union only one known son was born: 1.
 Bartholomew, born June 21, 1693, died in May of 1747.

 George Corwin was a captain in the mad expedition of Sir William Phips in 1690 against Quebec and was rewarded for his work by the Governor in 1692, when he (at only 26 years old), was appointed Sheriff of Essex County, Massachusetts.
-It was his misfortune to be the sheriff during the witchcraft trials of Salem and was required to carry out the executions.
-Feelings ran high against him for his part in the executions and, even though the superior court absolved Corwin of blame for his official acts in an attempt to protect him from acts of vengeance, it didn't prevent a demonstration at his funeral by Philip English who had suffered under those official acts.
+Although I had once thought he was just unfortunate to have been the sheriff during the Salem Witch trials and thus the executioner, I later learned he was a cruel man.
+It was the practice that if you accused someone of being a witch and they were convicted or confessed, then you obtained all their property.
+George Corwin was accused of making many false accusations in the name of greed.
+Feelings ran high against him for his part in the executions and, even though the superior court absolved Corwin of blame for his official acts in an attempt to protect him from acts of vengeance, it didn’t prevent a demonstration at his funeral by Philip English who had suffered under those official acts.

 Reference: